2020 New York City Subway fire: Incident

 In the early morning hours of March 27, 2020, a northbound 2 train was operating its late night local run between Flatbush Avenue–Brooklyn College station and Wakefield–241st Street station.
 The train consisted of ten R142 cars comprising two five-car train sets numbered 6346–6350 and 6366–6370.
 While moving north between 96th Street and 110th Street, a fire erupted aboard the second car of the train, 6347, and the train arrived into 110th Street engulfed in flames.
 Firefighters responded to the fire around 3:18 am.
 It took 100 firefighters to control the fire.

 A northbound 3 train behind the 2 train was evacuated in the tunnel.
 At the time of the fire, there was extremely low visibility due to the intense smoke which also began to seep through the station entrances to 110th Street.
 After the fire was extinguished, it was revealed that 6347 had suffered severe fire damage, as well as additional fire and smoke damage to the 110th Street station and the rest of the train consists.

 Sixteen people were injured, with four suffering serious injuries; the injured included five firefighters.
 The motorman, identified as 36-year-old Garrett Goble, was found on the tracks and pronounced dead shortly after.
-He was the only fatality, and died after working to save all the passengers on the train.
+He was the only fatality in the fire.